JosephTLyons/GUI-Delay-Time-Calculator/README.md

 A simple application that calculates delay and reverb pre-delay times based on the tempo the user inputs.
 Alternaively, it can display the values in terms of Hertz, which may be helpful for syncing synthesizer LFOs in time.

 ![alt tag](./Images/Screenshot.png)
--Image is larger than the actual GUI
+-Image may not be the same size as the actual GUI

 ## Features: